Airlines say rise in COVID-19 cases is hurting ticket sales

 Published

-DALLAS (AP) — Several leading U.S. airlines warned Thursday that the rise in COVID-19 cases due to the delta variant is hurting their bookings and further delaying a recovery for the travel industry.
+DALLAS (AP) — Several leading U.S. airlines warned Thursday that the rise in COVID-19 cases due to the delta variant is hurting their bookings and further delaying the travel industry's recovery.

+The summer got off to a strong start, with many planes full of vacationers eager to break out after being stuck at home for more than a year.
+After months of improving travel numbers, however, August was disappointing.

+Delta Air Lines CEO Ed Bastian said Thursday that people are still traveling, but key segments — business and international flyers — are still largely missing.
+He said the rise in COVID-19 cases won’t derail the travel recovery but will delay it by 90 to 120 days.

 American Airlines said a slowdown that started in August has continued into September, and the airline further lowered its outlook for third-quarter revenue.